 I miss those beautiful blue eyes.

 My life felt like it was over.
 I had gone down to LA with hopes to either become an actress, learn how to direct Films or be a writer in the movie industry in some capacity.
 It had been my dream since I was 8 years old.
-It was the only thing in my life I had ever wanted to do.
 I loved my film classes, I loved going on auditions, I loved being in theatre and performing plays in front of my entire school.
 But I had let men distract me from everything I always wanted.
 And now I was done.

 I finally got a call back from Brodie and he admitted to me that he had become addicted to speed and lost track of all time and didn’t have a job anymore and his life was in shambles.
 I didn’t know a lot about speed, but I believed him, telling him I was sorry about that but that I couldn’t talk to him anymore.
 He said something like, “Yeah, just don’t go getting married or anything before checking with me first”.
 I assured him that neither of those things would be happening.